DylanLewisGitHub-zz/The-Potato-Pack/README.md

 - Get technical support with all of my projects
 - Be notified of the latest developments as they happen
 - Get involved and collaborate
-- ... and just hang out with the rest of the community.
+- ... and just hang out with the rest of the community

 ---
 ### License